Water Institute Students

 Don’s work has been supported by various prestigious awards including the Mingma Norbu Sherpa Public Service Award, the Morehead-Cain Foundation Global Perspectives Summer Funding, and the Undergraduate Research Consultant Team Award, which he received in conjunction with his research team.

 Interested in Becoming a Water Institute Affiliated Student?

 Being a Water Institute affiliated student is a valuable and exciting experience that presents numerous opportunities for growth.

-Students affiliated with the Water Institute are registered students at UNC and have active interest in water-health-environment linkages through their own research, Engineers Without Borders (EWB) or other pursuits.
-Typically, Water Institute students work in one or more of the Water Institute focus areas and with faculty advisors affiliated with The Institute.
+Students affiliated with the Water Institute are registered students at UNC and have active interest in water-health-environment linkages through their own research.
+Typically, Water Institute students work in water, sanitation, or hygiene research, with faculty advisors affiliated with The Institute.
 We encourage Water Institute affiliated students to pursue an interdisciplinary outlook on their work, maintain high academic standards and actively network among their fellow Water Institute affiliates.
 As a Water Institute student affiliate, you will have the opportunity to:

 - Collaborate with other students, share your research ideas and receive feedback in a safe environment.